ShaneHarvey/RapMap/report.md

 ## Alignment improvements
 There are two distinct ways that quasi-alignment can be substantially improved.
 The first optimization would target the alignment DP itself.
-My implementation of Gotoh affine gap alignment leaves significant room for optimization.
+My implementation of affine gap alignment leaves significant room for optimization.
 The second route is to avoid repeating the exact same alignment.
 Both improvements are described below.

-### Optimize Gotoh affine gap alignment [TODO]
+### Optimize affine gap alignment [TODO]
 Group matrices (m, x, y, tm, tx, ty) for better cache performance?

 #### Alignment libraries